ajacquey/beaver/doc/content/examples/poroelasticity/mandel.md

 ## Setup

 A rectangular soil sample (width $2a$ and height $b$) is subject to a vertical stress $F$ at its top through a rigid and frictionless plate of length $2a$.
 The lateral boundary of the sample are drained and deformation is in-plane.
 At $t = 0$ the vertical force of magnitude $F$ is applied and fluid pressure increases due to poroelastic effect.
 It then drains out of the lateral boundary over time.
-See a sketch of this setup in Figure x.
+See a sketch of this setup in [!ref](fig_mandel_setup).

+!media media/mandel.png style=display:block;margin:auto;width:80%; caption=Setup for the Mandel's problem. id=fig_mandel_setup

 ## Parameters